MECH0051 Applied Thermodynamics and Turbomachinery

 - Understand the effect of reheating and direct contact and non-contact feed heaters in steam cycles.

-- Understand impact of dual and triple pressure levels on combined cycle efficiency.
+- Understand the impact of dual and triple pressure levels on combined cycle efficiency.

 - Understand velocity triangles in axial compressor and turbines and main geometrical and flow related parameters and main non-dimensional groups for characterising turbomachinery.